-(Figure 10).
-Such tools require further research, for example on methods to detect dark patterns on arbitrary websites.
-This could be done through a crowdsourced list of dark patterns with manual heuristics for detection (similar to how ad blockers work [25]), or through trained machine learning classifiers.
+Many dark patterns constitute manipulative and deceptive practices that past work has shown users are increasingly becoming aware of [35].
+Our current data set of dark patterns, comprising of screenshots and text segments, can be used to build countermeasures to help users make more informed decisions even in the presence of dark patterns.
+One such countermeasure could be a public-facing website that scores shopping websites based on their use of dark patterns.
+Our data set can also enable the development of browser extensions that automatically detect and flag dark patterns (e.g., shopping websites, as shown in Figure 10).
+Such a tool could be augmented to flag dark patterns on websites not in our data set through users' submissions, through community-generated and maintained lists (similar to how ad blockers work [25]), or through trained machine learning classifiers.
 Eventually, such tools could be integrated into browsers themselves.
 For example, in recent years, Firefox and Safari have shown interest in integrating tools that promote consumer privacy (e.g., features to block web tracking by default [64, 80]).
-However, finding the right incentives for companies to implement these solutions might be challenging in the context of dark patterns, since browsers might be weary of policing content on the web.

-Additionally, future studies could leverage our taxonomy of dark pattern characteristics to better understand their effects on users, as well as to ascertain which dark patterns are considered most egregious by users (e.g., by means of users studies).
+However, finding the right incentives for browser vendors to implement these solutions might be challenging in the context of dark patterns, since they might be wary of policing content on the web.
+Finally, future studies could leverage our descriptive and comparative taxonomy of of dark pattern characteristics to better understand their effects on users, as well as to ascertain which dark patterns are considered most egregious by users (e.g., by means of users studies).

-7.2 Implications for Consumer Protection Policy And Retailers

-Our results demonstrate that a number of shopping websites use deceptive dark patterns, involving affirmative and false representations to consumers.
-We also found 22 different third-party entities that enable the creation of Social Proof dark patterns.
+6.2 Implications for Consumer Protection Policy and Retailers that enable the creation of Social Proof dark patterns.
 Some of these entities promote blatantly deceptive practices and provide the infrastructure for retailers to use these practices to affect consumer behaviors for profit.
-These practices are unambiguously unlawful in the United States (under Section 5 of the Federal Trade Commission Act and similar state laws [43]), the European Union (under the Unfair Commercial Practices Directive and similar member state laws [40]), and numerous other jurisdictions.
+These practices are unambiguously unlawful in the United States (under Section 5 of the Federal Trade Commission Act and similar state laws [44]), and the European Union (under the Unfair Commercial Practices Directive and similar member state laws [41]).